 Effectively and methodically paced, Michael’s rookie outing is awash in strange glows and Halloween energy.
 And the music, not simply the theme (which is great) but all the incidental scoring throughout is eerie and seminal horror business.

 The Shape had many sequels and imitators, but nothing holds a jack-o-lantern’s candle to this true American original.
 And it’s all on Halloween.

 Many years have I watched this film on Halloween night and it’s never been a bad decision.
 Simply watching this film any night is never a bad decision, but from a young age, into my teenage and adult years, Halloween still makes Halloween feel like Halloween.

 Halloween Themeby The Bowling Green Philharmonic Orchestra

 The first track on any Halloween playlist should probably be John Carpenter’s simplistic, iconic and downright horrific theme to his 1978 classic Halloween.
 Nothing quite sounds like Halloween the way this song does.

 Call it nostalgia, call it indoctrination, call it whatever you’d like, when I hear this song I immediately think of jack-o-lanterns.
 That’s followed closely by children trick or treating, rounded out by some rustling leaves at 3rd, and perhaps coming in at a close 4th would be a white-masked sociopath by the name of Michael Myers.

 Now, those are probably 4 of the most Halloweeny things I can think of, and they’re all elicited from just the first 3 notes of this song.
 For my money, that’s musical genius.

-This is taken straight from the DVD, so no whack ass midi version, no trumped up Halloween CD nonsense, no later, slightly altered version; this is the real deal, complete with the chanting trick or treaters at the end.
+This is taken straight from the DVD, so no whack cover version, no trumped up Halloween CD nonsense, no later or slightly altered version for the other films in the series.
+This is the real deal, complete with the chanting trick or treaters at the end.

 Black cats and goblins on Halloween night.
 Trick or Treat!